GilesStrong/deep_mtg/dev/card_summaries.md

 It's a strong Elder Dinosaur with impressive abilities including flying, double strike, vigilance, trample, and indestructible
 Its power/toughness of 4/8 makes it resilient in combat, but its significant mana requirement means it takes time to cast The combination of these powerful keyword abilities makes Zetalpa a formidable force on the battlefield once summoned.

+R1 7
+**Zetalpa, Primal Dawn** is a **Legendary Elder Dinosaur Creature** with flying, double strike, vigilance, trample, and indestructible abilities
+It costs **{6}{W}{W}** (high mana cost), has a power of 4, and toughness of 8, making it a strong, durable attacker that can deal significant damage each turn due to its multiple abilities
+Its indestructibility makes it hard to remove, but the high mana cost means you'll need time to cast it.

 llama3.1  4
 Etali, Primal Storm is a strong, aggressive creature that sees play in red decks